AHORAFLX/help-flexygo/docs/index.en.md

 Flexygo is engineered on the .NET core framework, providing a modern, cross-platform, and high-performance foundation.
 Its native compatibility with both SQL Server and Oracle databases offers significant architectural flexibility.

 ### Front End
-When developing a Flexygo product front-end you'll be able to use Flexygo's own tools like prebuilt [modules](./Modules/Basic.md) and [components](./Components).
+When developing a Flexygo product front-end you'll be able to use Flexygo's own tools like prebuilt [modules](./Modules/Modules) and [components](./Components).
 Also you'll have acces to HTML, CSS, JS and [Bootstrap](https://getbootstrap.com/).

 ### Back End
 As Flexygo has been developed in .NET Core it does admit creating DLL process in C# or vb.net, and also admits stored procedures from SQL Server and Oracle as previously mentioned.

 ## Objects
-No se muy bien que poner aquí, pero habría que explicar de forma hiper básica el concepto de objeto 🤔 🦦.
-BBBB
+FlexyGo Objects are the fundamental building blocks for creating applications in FlexyGo.
+Each object corresponds to a main element of your business—like a Customer, Project, or Invoice—and bundles everything needed to manage it: its data structure, input forms, list views, reports, and related processes.

+By configuring these reusable objects, you can rapidly build tailored web applications without extensive coding, ensuring consistency and saving development time.

 ## Modules
-Flexygo products are built using [modules](./Modules/basic.md) which are easy to configure components with lots of differents capabilities like showing [charts](./Modules/Chart.md), creaing a [Kanban](./Modules/Kanban.md), showing [maps](./Modules/Maps.md) with locations and [routes](./Modules/Maps.md#routes) and lots more.
+Flexygo products are built using [modules](./Modules/Modules) which are easy to configure components with lots of differents capabilities like showing [charts](./Modules/Chart.md), creaing a [Kanban](./Modules/Kanban.md), showing [maps](./Modules/Maps.md) with locations and [routes](./Modules/Maps.md#routes) and lots more.

 ## Creating Reports
 Flexygo does also have the possibilty of creatintg your own [reports](./Reporting/Newsandversionnotes.md) in HTML, Power BI, DevExpress and Crystal Reports.